My 7 Top Survival Tips for Life as a Full Time Potter...

 I can hardly believe two years have passed since I started my potting adventure.
 This is officially now the second longest job in my life (the longest was 9 years) - I have a bit of a way to go before it's the longest but I will get there - this is it now; I'm thrilled to say my career path is sorted.
 Period.
 I keep saying to my husband "I'm not going to retire, I am going to continue to make pots until my body literally no longer lets me, you may well find me slumped over my wheel, aged 99 with lots of cats around me".

 1) Shipping...don't EVER estimate how much shipping is going to be.
-International shipping is expensive, especially heavy things which need a lot of padding like ceramics.
+International shipping is especially expensive, ceramics are heavy things which need a lot of padding.
 Remember the time you paid £50 to get £90 worth of mugs to the US but only charged the customer £10!
 That was your profit you just gave to the post office.
 Slow clap.

 2) DONT SAY YES TO EVERYTHING.
 DONT SAY YES TO EVERYTHING.
 I know you're excited about someone being interested in your work and it is very flattering when someone asks you to make them something.
 But think about it first.
 Tell them you'll do some sums and get back to them.
 Don't just say yes, you may end up regretting it.
 The point of this whole thing is to enjoy what you do - don't ever make yourself wish you hadn't agreed to something.
 Yes, it is right to keep learning and stretching yourself but you are only one small potter, you cant accept every commission on every budget.
 Make sure you can actually achieve what is required, in the timescale and that it fits with your (in order of importance) style, creative interest, skill set, time, space and what the customer is willing to pay.
 If one of those things isn't on-point then politely decline the commission; you'll thank yourself later.
 I was once asked to make someone a garden gnome.

 3) Don't forget people.
+Don't forget people.
 You know, 'people'.
-You used to work alongside a lot of people, you even really liked some of them.
-Don't forget you enjoy the company of people.
+You used to work alongside a lot of people, you even really liked *some* of them.
+Don't forget you enjoy the company of people, sometimes.
 It's very easy to mistake radio 6 for social interaction.
-The cats don't count!
+And no, the cats don't count!

-4) Self care - brush your teeth before you go out to your shed in the morning.
+4) Self care - Brush your teeth *before* you go out to check your kiln in the mornings.
 Do yoga.
 Don't drink too much coffee.
+Stretch.
 Clean your studio more than you do - it helps focus your mind and the dust is not good for you.
 Don’t drink too much wine.

 5) Take time to enjoy yourself - Take the time to enjoy yourself.
-It's easy to jump from one task to the next without stopping to enjoy the bits you love.
+It's easy to jump from one task to the next without stopping to enjoy the bits you really love.
 This is why you did this- right?
-To enjoy your job - don't forget that.
+To *enjoy* your job - don't forget that!

 8) In the words of Baz Lerman - 'Don't congratulate yourself too much or berate yourself too much either'- you're still learning.